mapteb/simple-state-machine/README.md

 # simple-state-machine

-A simple state machine for Spring Boot projects.
-This project contains a framework and an illustration of the usage of the framework for a sample project like online order processing.
+A simple state machine framework for Spring Boot projects.
+This project contains the framework and an illustration of the usage of the framework for a sample project like online order processing.

-## Benefits

-Enables building robust applications,<br>
-Simplifies writing unit tests by testing state transitions listed in the requirements specs.<br>
-Enables adding new processes faster.

-## Usage Workflow
+## Application Requirements

+In this approach we write the requirements as a set of state transitions.
+In this demo the order state transitions are considered.

 |Initial State |Pre-event |   Processor    |        Post-event  |  Final State  |
 | --- | --- | --- | --- | --- |
 |DEFAULT    ->|  submit ->| orderProcessor() ->| orderCreated   -> |PMTPENDING |
 |PMTPENDING -> | pay    ->| paymentProcessor() ->| paymentError   -> |PMTPENDING |
 |PMTPENDING ->|  pay    ->| paymentProcessor() ->| paymentSuccess ->| COMPLETED |

+## Benefits

+By writing the requirements as a set of state transitions we derive the following benefits:

+Enables building robust applications since the application can only be in one of the three known states specified in the requirements.<br>
+Simplifies writing unit tests since writing three tests for the three processors implies 100% code coverage.<br>
+Enables adding new processes faster due to the modular nature of the framework.

+## Usage Workflow

 1. To use this framework first create a state transitions table like above.